Professor David Swartz's Symbolic Power, Politics, and Intellectuals: The Political This award "honors...

-My current book-length project investigates how the value of social goods gets established.
+My current book, tentatively titled Valuing Social Good (forthcoming, Cambridge University Press), investigates social value as a distinct order of worth.
 We know much about how the economic value of goods and services is set in the market, but much less about how the worth of social goods gets determined.
 Comparing across nonprofits, social enterprises, and socially responsible businesses and drawing from interviews, content analysis, and secondary data, I examine the central logics and practices used to establish social value across the three fields.
-As the production of public goods has dispersed from the nonprofit sector and into the private sphere, I ask how the proximity of producers to the market affects what regimes of justification are employed by actors to demonstrate the value of goods and activities.
+As the production of public goods has dispersed from the nonprofit sector and into the private sphere, I ask how the proximity of producers to the market affects what valuation devices and regimes of justification are employed by actors to demonstrate the value of goods and activities.

 2012. (with Heather MacIndoe).
 “Institutional Pressures and Organizational Capacity: The Case of Outcome Measurement.”
 Sociological Forum .